• Facebook

 Preparing the Dough

 Mix the Ingredients: In the bowl of a stand mixer fitted with a dough hook attachment, combine the warm water and granulated sugar.
-Add the bread flour, cinnamon, active potato flake sourdough discard, and salt.
+Add the bread flour, cinnamon, active potato flake sourdough discard, oil or melted butter and salt.
 Mix on low speed until combined and no dry spots remain.
 The dough will be very shaggy and wet.

 First Rise: Transfer the dough to a large bowl that has been lightly oiled with olive oil.
 Cover it with plastic wrap and let it rise in a warm place for 8-10 hours, or until it has doubled in size.
 I would advise against using a damp towel instead of plastic wrap because the dough could easily become dry.
 Try beeswax wrap instead if you prefer not to use plastic wrap.
 The dough rise time can vary depending on the temperature of your kitchen.